-Learning you have prostate cancer, and dealing with the treatment must be an emotional and frighting experience (one I pray I will never have to experience).
+Learning you have prostate cancer, and dealing with the treatment must be an emotional and frightening experience (one I pray I will never have to experience).

-It is believed being well informed about your illness, and the various treatments available can help you to make the necessary decisions and cope with treatment as well as helping you to come to terms with what must be a frighting and emotional experience.
+It is believed being well informed about your illness, whether it is benign or cancerous and the various treatments available can help you to make the necessary decisions and cope with treatment this will help you to come to terms with what must be a frighting and emotional experience.

-This post is about a new treatment that hopefully will become available on our National Health Service (NHS) for those who suffer from the illness.
+This post is about a new treatment that hopefully will become available on our National Health Service (NHS) to help those who suffer from the illness.

 New Prostate Cancer Research

-The new treatment is known as High-Intensity Focused Ultrasound (HIFU) and allows surgeons to focus high-frequency sound waves directly onto tumours.
+The new treatment is known as High-Intensity Focused Ultrasound (HIFU) and allows surgeons to focus high-frequency sound waves directly onto tumors.